Renewal and Refinancing #Featured articles

 If you reach a point where your balance owing on your mortgage is more than the original mortgage amount, then you’ve reached your trigger point.
 Your options are limited once you’ve reached this point.
 The trigger point occurs when no principal is paid down on your mortgage.
 To get to that point, you’d have hit your trigger rate, and only the interest was paid down for a while as rates increased.

-When you reach your trigger rate, no action is needed on your end.
-If you want to avoid hitting your trigger point, you can either increase your payment to compensate or prepay your mortgage balance to bring the amortization back to acceptable levels (usually less than 40 years).
+You do not need to take any action when you reach your trigger rate.
+However, if you want to avoid hitting your trigger point, you can either increase your payment to compensate or prepay your mortgage balance to bring the amortization back to manageable levels based on your cash flow (usually less than 40 years).

 Your options to put your mortgage back on track can be in various ways, such as:

-- Principal prepayment to cover the ballooned principal balance.
+- Making a principal prepayment to cover the ballooned principal balance.
 This is only a feasible option for some borrowers if they have significant savings set aside.

 - Increasing your payment to compensate for the additional payment to the principal (we’re likely talking about only a few hundred dollars a month at this point).